bobermayer/RNAkira/README.md

 It is conceptually related to other tools such as  [DRiLL](http://dx.doi.org/10.1016/j.cell.2014.11.015) or [INSPEcT](http://bioinformatics.oxfordjournals.org/content/31/17/2829), but key differences are the inclusion of flowthrough data for normalization, ribo-seq data for estimates of translational efficiency, and the assumption of steady-state kinetics.

 ## Prerequisites
 RNAkira runs on Python 2.7.11 with numpy (v1.11.1), scipy (v0.17.1), statsmodels (v0.8.0rc1) and pandas (v0.18.1), and twobitreader if prepare_annotation.py is used.
-Read counts for exonic and intronic regions are expected in [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) output format, but normalized TPM values can be supplied as well.
+Read counts for exonic and intronic regions are expected in [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) output format, but TPM values can be supplied as well.

 ## Description
 The tool assumes standard RNA kinetics: precursor RNA *P* is born with synthesis rate *a* and destroyed with processing rate *c*, mature RNA *M* is produced by processing a precursor, translated to ribo *R* with efficiency *d* and destroyed with degradation rate *b*.